-Snowy Plover and Least Tern Protection
+Western Snowy Plover and California Least Tern

-- Enforcing resource protection regulations.
+- enforcement of resource protection regulations.

 These efforts help in the recovery of the least tern and snowy plover while keeping OHV use and other recreational opportunities available to the public.

 Western Snowy Plover Breeding Statistics: